 Horizons Homework Policy

 One goal of teachers at Horizons is to enable each student to reach a high level of academic achievement.
-At times, projects and assignments are expected to completed at home.
-When this is the case, teachers strive to make sure that homework is developmentally appropriate and intended to extend current classroom curriculum.
-Homework is given to develop study habits, personal responsibility, and organization, and to foster the homes and school connection.
+This goal is supported through homework assignments.
+The work that students are expected to complete at home is designed to be developmentally appropriate and to extend current classroom curriculum.
+Homework is given to develop study habits, personal responsibility, and organization, and to foster the home-school connection.
 Reading is an essential component of homework at all grade levels.
-The use of planners begins in 1st grade and continues through 8th grade, increasing homework time requirements as your student moves through the grades.
+The use of planners begins in 1st grade and continues through 8th grade.
+When reading through the homework guidelines, you will notice increasing homework time requirements as your student moves through the grades.
 As students become more self-directed in their learning, we expect increased independence in the completion of homework.

-Parents can assist by setting expectations that students complete their homework, and bring their homework folders, planners, materials, and/or books to school.
+Parents can show their commitment to their child’s education by setting expectations that students complete their homework, and bring their homework folders, planners, materials, and/or books to school.
 This allows teachers to receive and evaluate student work, to monitor progress, and to provide feedback and support.
 Please contact your student’s teacher with any questions or concerns.